maurodelazeri/mysql-backup-golang/README.md

   -output-dir string
     	Default is the value of os.Getwd().
 The backup files will be placed to output-dir {DATE/{DATABASE_NAME}/{DATABASE_NAME}_{TABLENAME|SCHEMA|DATA|ALL}_{TIMESTAMP}.sql
   -daily-rotation int
+    	Number of days of retention (default 5) -daily-rotation-files int
     	Number of files on the daily retention (default 5) -weekly-rotation int
     	Number of weeks of retention (default 2)